Roberto Dutesco

 Roberto Dutesco (Romanian: Robert Duțescu; born June 6, 1961) is a Romanian-born Canadian artist, photographer and filmmaker.
 He travels and works worldwide and resides in his three homes, in Montreal, New York City and São Paulo, Brazil.

 Dutesco began his career as a fashion photographer in Montreal, Canada.
 In 1994, he shifted the focus of his work to long-term personal projects that explore his environmental interests and natural subject matter.
 His photographs of the landscapes, wildlife and horses of Sable Island have been on permanent exhibition since 2006 in Soho, New York City, at two locations (initially at 13 Crosby Street and presently at 64 Grand Street).
+The gallery is was being showcased in New York City's Union Square (200 Park Avenue South) and has now moved to an amazing 10,000 square foot space in Red Hook, Brooklyn at 160 Imlay Street.